For professionals and regular DIYers, writing a whole article on this topic might be making a mountain out of a molehill.

 But I know what pain I had to go through when I first learned the technique.
 There was no one to talk with.
 Well, actually, there was, but my masculinity hindered me.

-So, only with the internet as my mentor, I had to spend the entire weekend getting it right.
+So, only with the internet as my mentor, do I have to spend the entire weekend getting it right.

 You don’t have to do the same.
 If you wanna know how to turn engine over with breaker bar like a pro, follow the steps and the precautions mentioned here.